What is off-road?

 Here we use the train or car to start the ride in a different area, such as Swinley Forest or the Surrey Hills.
 These are clearly highlighted on the Runs List, with instructions for train times etc.

 Approximately every 6-7 weeks we have an away weekend, usually coinciding with a bank holiday.
 These are to classic outdoor destinations such as the Peak District, Quantocks, Wales etc. We camp or stay in bunkhouse depending on the time of year.
 We normally do day rides starting and finishing where we’re staying.
-See where we go here.
+See where we go on our weekends away here.

 Is my bike good enough?